The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 Once you have the frame ready, you can add the electronics and install the software, all of which takes about an hour.

-The more time you spend dialing in the accuracy, the better will be your results.
+The more time you spend dialing in the accuracy, the better your results will be.

 You also need to consider the time spent in sourcing the materials required for your MakerMade Maslow CNC build.